Zendro-dev/Zendro-dev.github.io/api_graphql.md

 certain records.
 Two of the general arguments that the user can specify as input are pagination and order.
 The description about how to use these arguments is as follows:

 #### Search argument
-This argument name depends also on the data model name.
-Assuming our data model is calle `Record` then the search arguments is called
+This argument type depends on the data model name.
+Assuming our data model is calle `Record` then the graphql type of this argument is called
 `searchRecordInput` and it is an object which contains the next fields:

 name | Type | Description